What Affects the Test

 high as it once did with the same amount of effort.
 This is a sign that you are

 becoming more fit.
-For more information, see the topic
+To learn more, see the topic

 |Primary Medical Reviewer||E. Gregory Thompson, MD - Internal Medicine|